git4ang/eCinema_microservices_J2E_SpringBoot-Cloud_Angular/README.md

      - An API Gateway is a server that is the single entry point into the system.
 All requests from clients first go through the API Gateway.
        It then routes requests to the appropriate microservice.
    ***
-   - [x] M10-microservice-city module creation.
+   - [x] M10-city-microservice module creation.
      - Set up the M10-city-microservice module with the creation of the necessary packages such as: entities, repositories, restControllers, services, exceptions, proxies ... etc
    ***
-   - [x] M11-microservice-cinema module creation.
+   - [x] M11-cinema-microservice module creation.
      - Set up the M11-cinema-microservice module with the creation of the necessary packages such as: entities, repositories, restControllers, services, exceptions, proxies ... etc
    ***
-   - [ ] M12-microservice-movie module creation.
+   - [x] M12-movie-microservice module creation.
      - Set up the M12-movie-microservice module with the creation of the necessary packages such as: entities, repositories, restControllers, services, exceptions, proxies ... etc
    ***
-  - [ ] M13-microservice-ticket module creation.
+  - [x] M13-ticket-microservice module creation.
     - Set up the M13-ticket-microservice module with the creation of the necessary packages such as: entities, repositories, restControllers, services, exceptions, proxies ... etc
   ***
   - [ ] **Zipkin server** and **Sleuth** for all microservices modules.